FctsFxns/schultzen-web/_works/Lab-Manifesto.md

 Printed and online circulation: textual distribution as part of the broader research environment of [Doing Nothing Lab](https://www.christinaschultz.com/works/LaboratoryDoingNothingMAIN/).

 Performative speech act: the manifesto functioning simultaneously as text, declaration, instruction, and collective provocation

-Please contact the artist for the English version of the manifesto.

 **Context**